Fragrance wheel: Michael Edwards's Fragrance Wheel

 With the publication of Fragrances of the World 2008, two new sub-groups: Woods and Fruity, have been added to the wheel.

-The chart was again modified in 2010, moving the Aromatics Fougere group to between Dry Woods and Citrus to synchronize the chart with recent studies on smell perception.
+The chart was again modified in 2010, moving the Aromatics section to in between Dry Woods and Citrus to synchronize the official chart with recent studies on smell perception.
+The groupings are rough, and overlapped according to different sources.
+This chart aims to synthesize those groupings into an organized structural format.
+There are examples provided for each subfamily for what the scents are similar to.